- SQL Tutorial

 1983 - Oracle released version 3.0, rewritten in C language and ran on multiple platforms.

-2007 - Oracle has released Oracle11g.
-The new version focused on better partitioning, easy migration etc.
+2007 - Oracle released Oracle11g.
+The new version focused on better partitioning, easy migration, etc.

 This is one of the most popular Microsoft products.
-Microsoft Access is entry-level database management software.
-MS Access database is not only an inexpensive but also powerful database for small-scale projects.
+Microsoft Access is an entry-level database management software.
+MS Access database is not only inexpensive but also a powerful database for small-scale projects.

 1992 - Access version 1.0 was released.

-1993 - Access 1.1 release to improve compatibility with include the Access Basic programming language.
+1993 - Access 1.1 released to improve compatibility with inclusion the Access Basic programming language.

-The most significant transition was from the Access 97 to the Access 2000
+The most significant transition was from Access 97 to Access 2000.

 2007 - Access 2007, a new database format was introduced ACCDB which supports complex data types such as multi valued and attachment fields.

-The import and export of data to many formats including Excel, Outlook, ASCII, dBase, Paradox, FoxPro, SQL Server, Oracle, ODBC, etc.
+Option of importing and exporting the data to many formats including Excel, Outlook, ASCII, dBase, Paradox, FoxPro, SQL Server, Oracle, ODBC, etc.